 She was just like us.
 A young rez kid who watched tv and wouldn’t be able to connect with the characters on our favorite shows and movies because we didn’t look like them.
 Yet, we were raised on Native American -directed and -produced films such as Smoke Signals and Dreamkeeper.
-However, the little representation of Native Americans in film was what inspired Lablanc to pursue acting.
+However, the little representation of Native Americans in the film was what inspired Lablanc to pursue acting.
 From the young age of 8, she’s starred alongside fellow Native American actors who were apart of her motivation.
 Now, Lablanc joined the movement of getting real Native American representation in Hollywood in a big way.

 Native Max: Where do you call home?

 Isabella Lablanc: I was born and raised in St. Paul, Minnesota.
 I’m a city girl who loves her rez and the people on it, so home is wherever my family is.

 When did you first start to act?
 Where did the interest come from?

 I began acting when I was eight, and really, it feels like it all happened by accident.
 A local children’s theater was auditioning for a show that had a Native part, as soon as I heard, I had my dad sign me up.
 I was cast, and the rest is history, I haven’t stopped since.

 What were some of your first gigs?